posted 12 June 2021

 Water and Heating

-Both hot and cold water is provided from a shared water and boiler systems as part of the HOA monthly dues.
+Both hot and cold water is provided from a shared water and boiler systems as part of the HOA monthly assessments.
 Monthly dues also include Unit heating via individual hydronic forced air system.

 Landscaping